Rauraurautis/TicketGuru/Security.md

 {
     "timeStamp": "2022-03-10T02:15:30...",
     "httpStatus": "NOT_FOUND",
-    "message": Role not found in the database"
+    "message": "Role not found in the database"
 }
 ```